-Through state-of-the-art technology and facilities, and researched-based training practices, the Department of Counseling and Student Development seeks to become a premier training facility for master’s level professional counselors.
+Through state-of-the-art technology and facilities, and researched-based training practices, the Department of Counseling and Higher Education seeks to become a premier training facility for master’s level professional counselors.

 Practicum and Internships placements begin in the second semester of coursework.
 These practical experiences are intended to combine course work with field experience conducted in a setting as similar as possible to that in which the student intends to seek employment.
 The nature of this experience should be very much like that of a regular counseling position, but with intensive supervision both on-site and on-campus.
 Practicum and Internship sites and supervisors play a pivotal role in helping students begin the transition into their professional identities.